July-vilh/HomeWork/JAVA.md

 This creates a variable called name of type String.
 Now, our variable name can hold String values.
 In programming terms, the process of creating a variable is called declaration (объявление переменной).

+After declaring our variable, we can assign it a value using the assignment = operator:

+String name;

+name = "James";

+Note, that the type String should start with a capital letter S. A lowercase version will cause an error.

+We can combine the declaration and assignment into one statement, like this:

+String name = "James";

+This is handy when we already know the value for our variable and makes the code shorter and more readable.

+A variable can change its value during the program multiple times.
+For example, the player of a game can change his name:
+String name = "James";

+name = "David";

+System.out.println(name);

+result = David!